 A visual indication of workload per person is critical to keeping a handle on team progress.

 - For the first Issue Statistics gadget, pick the same project as above, and select to compare stats by Assignee.

 - Set ‘Show Resolved Issue Statistics’ to No, because resolved issues aren’t going to affect future progress.

 Which project areas require more effort

 Naturally, some aspects of your project are more important than others.
-It’s up to you to keep your team working on the right parts: if the rest of the company is focused around onboarding first-time users, but your current work is weighted toward increasing performance with large data sets, you’ve got a problem.
+It’s up to you to keep your team working on the right parts: if the rest of the company is focused on onboarding first-time users, but your current work is weighted toward increasing performance with large data sets, you’ve got a problem.

-Visualizing workload in the way your team categorizes sub-sections of your project, JIRA Components, will let you see where the team is investing energy so you can be sure your project fits within the larger organizational goals.
+Visualizing workload in the way your team categorizes sub-sections of your project, Jira Components, will let you see where the team is investing energy so you can be sure your project fits within the larger organizational goals.

 - For the second Issue Statistics gadget, pick the same project again.

 - Compare stats by Component (again set ‘show resolved issue stats’ to No).

 Note that you can later change this selection if, for example, you want to monitor Issue Type to see the relative percentage of bug fix to feature work remaining.